coderaman07/100-Days-of-Code/Readme.md

 Today i learnt about how to Develop custom widgets in flutter with custom styling in the Flutter widget.

+## Day 66

+Today I learnt about how to map list to widgets and also about Map functions in Dart and how to use it in diffrent types of Dart program.

 ## Contributing